dondealban/mindoro/README.md

-# mindoro
+# Land Cover Change Analysis in Mindoro, Philippines
-Land use/cover change analysis in Mindoro Island, Philippines.
+This is a drawing-board repository for my studies on land cover change in Mindoro Island, Philippines.